Back to All Events

 Philanthropic Contribution

-50% of the selling price is allocated as a fully tax-deductible donation to the artist’s non-profit museum, supporting the costs of jewelry presentations in two runway shows: one by Max Alexander and another by Niki Khojandi at the Palais Garnier on March 3, 2026.
+50% of the selling price is allocated as a fully tax-deductible donation to the non-profit museum, supporting the costs of jewelry presentations in two runway shows: one by Max Alexander and another by Niki Khojandi at the Palais Garnier on March 3, 2026.

 Previous